barrc/SWC/README.md

 - ### Local Development Environment Setup (Windows)

-	- Install Eclipse or IntelliJ or any other Java IDE
+	- Install Eclipse, IntelliJ, any other Java IDE or a command line runner
 	- Clone this repository to your computer: git clone https://github.com/Eastern-Research-Group/SWC_NT.git
 	- Navigate to  swcalculator-server
 	- Run mvn clean compile install